btobink/Lite-leak-cheat-fortnite/README.md

-# Lite-leak-cheat-fortnite
+# Apple-Lite-Fortnite-Cheat
-Small leak cheat of Fortnite by Apple
+This is the Apple Lite Fortnite Cheat leak and remake by Police.
+Since he have leaked i post it her!